hyperledger-solang/solang/docs/language.rst

     }

 Multiple modifiers can be applied to single function.
-The modifiers are executed in the order of the modifiers on the function declaration.
+The modifiers are executed in the order of the modifiers specified on the function declaration.
 Execution will continue to the next modifier when the ``_;`` is reached.
 In this example, the `only_owner` modifier is run first, and if that reaches ``_;``, then `check_price` is executed.
 The body of function `foo()` is only reached once `check_price()`